LeonorPDX/LeonorPDX.github.io/_posts/2020-07-14-devise_omniauth_and_rails.markdown

 Most savvy web surfers expect to be able to log in to whatever app they want based on the login credentials from other apps, it’s pretty much the norm now to see the options to sign up with Google or Facebook.
 Omniauth is a gem that provides a library that standardizes the process for authenticating through third-parties, making it easier and faster to set up multiple providers.

 To use Omniauth, add `gem 'omniauth-github'` and `gem 'omniauth-facebook'` to your gemfile and run `bundle install`.
-Most provider-specific Omniauth gems will require all the dependencies you need so it is not necessary to add `gem 'omniauth'` as well, but if you run into any difficulties with dependencies you can go ahead and add it as well.
+Most provider-specific Omniauth gems will require all the dependencies you need so it is not necessary to add `gem 'omniauth'` as well, but if you run into any difficulties with dependencies you can go ahead and add it to your gemfile.

 Since we’re going to add Facebook and GitHub to our app, you will first need to register your app with these providers through their developer portals.
 To get to the developer page on Facebook just Google “Facebook for developers”, go to My Apps and click New App.
 For GitHub, go to Settings > Developer Settings > OAuth Apps and then create a new app from there.

-The steps to register an app and the page set-up changes from time to time, so I won’t go into details about how to register your app here -- Google it for up-to-date guides.
+The steps to register an app and the page set-up changes from time to time, so I won’t go into details about how to register your app here—Google it for up-to-date guides.
 Just fill in info as prompted and use localhost:3000 for your website URL.
 In the fields for “Valid OAuth Redirect URIs” or “Callback URL” enter `http://localhost:3000/users/auth/facebook/callback` or `http://localhost:3000/users/auth/github/callback` for Facebook and GitHub, respectively.
 And find the App ID/Client ID and key that they provide you after registering, you’ll need that to configure Omniauth in our next step.

 In `config/initializers/devise.rb` around line 270 you’ll see the Omniauth section.
 Add the IDs and keys from Facebook and GitHub: